Quick Answer

 Use confident clarification instead of defending your fee or discounting too quickly.
 A reusable line is: “The current price is tied to [primary outcome].
 If you need a different budget, we can adjust scope to [adjusted scope] while protecting [must-keep result].
 Which outcome matters most right now?”
 This approach ties price to a specific outcome instead of treating the work like interchangeable labor.
 If the client leaves the exchange knowing the outcome, the tradeoff, and the decision they need to make, you have set a clear expectation instead of sending a low-value signal.

 Use outcome-based delegation, not task dumping.
-Give a short brief that states the goal, deadline, constraints, and definition of done, then ask for explicit acceptance: “Please reply with your approach, risks you see, and what you need from me by [date].”
+Give a short brief that states the goal, deadline, constraints, and definition of done, then ask for explicit acceptance: “Please reply with your approach, risks you see, and what you need from me by your target date.”
 That matters because goal setting works better when goals are specific, accepted, and paired with feedback.
 If the subcontractor cannot repeat back the expected outcome and handoff standard, you have not actually conveyed a high expectation.

 Yes, especially when your expectations are unclear, unrealistic, or misaligned with how the other person understands the role.
 Set a stretch target only after you confirm capability, acceptance, and the feedback rhythm, such as a midpoint review or first-draft check.
 That caution is grounded in research: expectation effects are real in work settings, but they are not uniform across every context or person.
 If you raise the bar without clarifying what success looks like, engagement can drop because the signal feels confusing rather than supportive.